What Is Canada’s Immigration Policy?

 New Canadians wave the national flag during a citizenship ceremony in Toronto.

 New Canadians wave the national flag during a citizenship ceremony in Toronto.
-Carlos Osorio/Toronto Star/Getty Images
+Steve Russell/Toronto Star/Getty Images

 Summary

 • A global leader in refugee resettlement, Canada has an immigration policy that is often touted as a model for other countries.
-Foreign-born people make up about one-quarter of the population.
+Foreign-born people make up close to one-quarter of the population.

 • Immigrants play a vital role in Canada’s economy.
-Officials granted over 645,000 temporary work permits to foreigners in the first ten months of 2022, nearly four times the previous year’s total.
+Officials granted more than six hundred thousand new temporary work permits to foreigners in 2022.

-• The government has put forth an ambitious plan to welcome five hundred thousand immigrants each year by 2025, but critics worry the increase will exacerbate the demand for housing and social services.
+• The government is pursuing an ambitious plan to welcome five hundred thousand immigrants each year by 2025, but critics worry the increase will exacerbate the demand for housing and social services.

 Introduction

 Canada has built a reputation over the last half century for welcoming immigrants and valuing multiculturalism.
-Foreign-born people make up about one-quarter of Canada’s population—the largest share in over 150 years and one of the highest ratios for industrialized Western nations.
+Foreign-born people make up almost one-quarter of Canada’s population—the largest share in more than 150 years and one of the highest ratios for industrialized Western nations.
 Immigrants have helped the country counter aging demographics and fuel economic growth, though some Canadians have expressed concern about the increasing strain on housing and social services.

 More From Our Experts

-In recent years, Canada has become an even more attractive destination for immigrants after policies enacted under U.S. President Donald Trump severely restricted access to the United States.
-Yet, Canada is also experiencing a labor shortage exacerbated by a dearth of skilled workers.
+Canada became an even more attractive destination for immigrants within the last decade after policies enacted under U.S. President Donald Trump severely restricted access to the United States.
+While President Joe Biden has largely reversed those policies, his administration has worked with the Canadian government to limit the number of refugees and asylum seekers who cross over the northern U.S. border and into Canada.
+Meanwhile, Canada is also experiencing a prolonged labor shortage exacerbated by a dearth of skilled workers.
 Its immigration system faces an array of other challenges as well, including a surge in asylum claims, rising deportations, and labor abuses against temporary-visa holders.

 What role has immigration played in Canada historically?